Click this messge to hide it.

 - Strong 18mm thick tongued and grooved roof boards

-- Pressure treated 28mm x 55mm foundation beams (lifetime preservative treatment)
+- Log cabins with 40mm thick wall logs include pressure treated 28mm x 55mm foundation beams (lifetime preservative treatment)

 - Morticed and tenoned joinery doors and windows